danielzotti/slide-roulette/README.md

 ## Contribution guidelines

+...just open a PR! 🙃 I'll be happy to review it and merge it if it's good!

+See [Slide Roulette Project](https://github.com/users/danielzotti/projects/2) for more details about next steps (WIP).

-### Add a new language
+### How to add a new language

 #### 1. Create a new TypeScript file in `src/topics` folder, called as the language code (e.g. `en.ts` for English)

 - The structure should be as follows:

 ```typescript
 // src/topics/en.ts